dmose/rescuefox/README.md

 https://www.pivotaltracker.com/projects/337777 is where we're tracking user stories.

-We've decided to use the gitflow branching conventions: feature branches for individual features, the "develop" branch for integrating feature branches together, and the "master" branch for tagged, production releases.
+We've decided to use the [gitflow branching model](http://nvie.com/posts/a-successful-git-branching-model/), and we've made the "develop" branch be the default branch for the rescuefox repo.
+The "master" branch is only for tagged, production releases.

 We expect to have live instances of both the develop and master branches for playing up before too long.